 It is different for everyone.
 Some may have hot flashes only occasionally, while others will deal with them multiple times a day over the course of several years.

 - Feeling stressed

-For more information on hot flashes, check out this article and printable.
+For more information on hot flashes, check out this article.

 5. Symptoms of menopause usually last between 4 & 8 years

 Each woman’s journey is unique.
 The transition often takes about four years, but some symptoms may last much longer.
 There are no rules as to when menopause begins or when it ends.

 Even though a woman has not menstruated in twelve consecutive months, symptoms may still persist, especially hot flashes, due to the loss of estrogen in the body.
 Most women stop having hot flashes within 5 years of their last period, but for some, moderate to severe hot flashes occur for 10 years or more.

 5 Facts About Menopause Info Sheet

 For a closer, more detailed look at menopause, please check out my book, Understanding Menopause.